muarshad01/LLM/Notes/lecture05_notes.md

 | Few-Shot ||

 #### Few shot
-* Ability to generalize-to-completely-unseen-tasks without any prior specific examples.
+* Ability to generalize-to-completely-unseen-tasks without-any-prior specific examples.
 * Learning from a minimum-number-of-examples, which the user provides as input.

 *  __zero-short__ learning the model-predicts-the-answer given only a description no other Assistance or no other support.